ROOT44x/Roblox-Ip-logger/README.md

 # Roblox-Ip-logger

-you get ip of person on discord server via discord webbook
+when person execute loadstring script you will  get ip of that person on discord server via discord webbook